Read online version of the ESM history book “Safeguarding the Euro in Times of Crisis: The Inside Story of the ESM"

 Euro zone debt crisis hits (2010)

 Already struggling from financial turmoil that had washed up on its shores from the U.S. 2008-09 subprime mortgage collapse, a new home-grown crisis erupted in Europe in 2010.
 Markets began to mistrust a number of countries, requiring ever higher interest rates when they borrowed on the market.
 They judged them increasingly risky: their governments had let their deficits balloon, lost competitiveness, or allowed lax oversight of banks.
 Eventually, the unthinkable started to happen in 2010.
-Countries began to lose market access.
+Countries began to lose market access, i.e. they could no longer finance their government expenditure at acceptable borrowing costs.
 They needed help; Greece was first to ask.
-The country received bilateral loans (Greek Loan facility) from the other euro zone countries on a bilateral basis.
+The country received loans (Greek Loan Facility) from the other euro area countries on a bilateral basis.

 A temporary backstop